Arlind-dev/dotfiles/README.md

 # NixOS Config
-My NixOS configuration.nix that I use for my WSL VMs
+My NixOS configuration.nix that I use for my NixOS VMs including my WSL.

 ## Installing WSL with NixOS